What is the Water Quality in Oshkosh, Wisconsin?

 Information about water quality in Oshkosh can be surprising.

 But there are things you can do in your home to clean up your water.

-- To filter out 24 of the 26 contaminants (92.3%), consider a Reverse Osmosis water filtration system for your whole house.
+- To filter out even more contaminants, consider a Reverse Osmosis water filtration system for your whole house.

 - These are more expensive than pitchers to purchase, but can be more effective.

 - They have the benefit of filtering out heavy hitters like: